cniblock/Walking-Anglesey/README.md

 ![Colours](images/ux-colours.jpg)

-The color scheme features #F9FAFC for a light, airy background, #006b99 for primary text and buttons representing the sea, #004e73 for dynamic hover effects, #fff for clean text and backgrounds, and #848484 for neutral secondary elements, creating a cohesive and uncluttered nautical theme.
+The color scheme features #F9FAFC for a light, airy background, #006b99 for primary text and buttons representing the sea, #004e73 for dynamic hover effects, #fff for clean text and backgrounds, and #848484 for neutral secondary elements with vibes of coastal rocks, creating a cohesive and uncluttered nautical theme.

 ### Typography

+We selected "Lato" for its modern and friendly look, using bold for headings to draw attention and lighter weights for body text to ensure readability.
+Additionally, "Helvetica" is used in the walk blogs to provide a clear and professional appearance, complementing the overall clean design of the website.

-### Imagaary
+### Imagaary & Layout

+The website is designed to look great on any device, from desktops to mobile phones, so you get a smooth experience no matter how you browse.
+We've made sure navigation, the interactive map, weather information, and walk guides are easy to find and use.

+Imagery plays a crucial role in the design, with high-quality photos of Anglesey’s landscapes enhancing the visual appeal and providing a glimpse of the stunning walks available.
+Each guide is packed with pictures of interesting spots along the way, making the content engaging and fun.

+With a carefully chosen colour scheme, typography, and layout, Walk Anglesey aims to create a welcoming and user-friendly site that invites you to explore and be part of our walking community.

 ### Wireframes